 Here’s the scoop:

 In technical analysis, divergence refers to the phenomenon when the price and a technical indicator (like the RSI) display conflicting signals.
-For instance, if the price forms a higher high while the RSI forms a lower high, it indicates bearish divergence.
+For instance, if price forms a higher high while the RSI forms a lower high, it indicates bearish divergence.

 Price and the RSI, which should typically move in tandem, end up showing contradictory signals.